 This event is co-sponsored by our neighbors at the Boston Athenaeum.

 Books will be available for purchase from Harvard Book Store staff on the day.

 Thursday, December 3rd

 12:00 - 1:00 pm

 All of our online resources will be available as usual.
-If you have questions for the staff, please send an email or leave a voicemail, and we will get back to you when we return to the office next week.
+If you have a question you'd like to ask the staff, send an us email or leave a voicemail, and we'll get back to you when we return to the office on Monday, November 30th.

 We wish all of you a safe and happy holiday.

 The other history newsletters can take care of the Pilgrims, turkey, and pumpkin pie.
 We'll bring the cranberries.